sam-pettyjohn/healthy-helper-v2/README.md

 WIP/MVP Features:
 Save recipe (planned)
+- Save recipe to dashboard, which will add list of ingredients for user to easily view.
-- Assign recipe for which meal on any day of the week
+- Assign recipe for which meal on any day of the week.
 - Send automated list of the required ingredients to the user's phone.

 ### Additional Criteria